-Students, parents or staff should report a claim of sexual harassment to the Dean of Students, School Director and/or the school's Title IX designee.
-The Dean of Students, School Director and/or school level Title IX designee may consult with and/or refer the matter directly to the HTH Compliance Officer who serves as the Title IX Officer for all HTH schools.
+Students, parents or staff should report a claim of sexual harassment to the School Director, Dean, and/or designee.
+The School Director, Dean and/or designee may consult with and/or refer the matter directly to the HTH Compliance Officer, HTH Chief Operations Officer, HTH Title IX Coordinator or designee, who serve all HTH schools.